kanisterio/kanister/design/kanister-kopia-integration.md

 Proper steps to toggle between the Kopia Server workload support will be documented here later.
 By default, the feature flag would be disabled.

-PS: Maybe instead of a new feature flag we can directly use the Kanister Function Version to enable or disable Kopia Repository Server workload
+Q: Instead of a new feature flag could we use the Kanister Function Version itself to enable or disable Kopia Repository Server workload/CR?

 ## User Experience